anydotcrypto/metatransactions/README.md

 If you want to use bitflip:

 ```
-const metaTxHandler = MetaTxHandler.bitflip(ChainID.MAINNET, ChainID.PROXYHUB);
+const forwarder = ForwarderFactory.bitflip(ChainID.MAINNET, ChainID.PROXYACCOUNTDEPLOYER);
 ```

 This sets up the meta-transaction handler to use the bitflip replay protection.
 Bitflip is that supports an _unlimited number of concurrent transactions_ which is useful for batch withdrawals.
 It does not support ordered transactions, so use replace-by-nonce if you require ordering.

-5. You are now ready to authorise a meta-transaction using the MetaTxHandler.
+5. You are now ready to authorise a meta-transaction using the ForwarderFactory.

 ```
 const user = Wallet.fromMnemonic("");